gooddata/gdc-js-style/README.md

     var superPower = new SuperPower();
     ```

-  - You can you one `var` declaration for multiple variables, but if the right hand side of the assignment is the result of a function call, prefer to use multiple `var` declarations.
+  - You can use one `var` declaration for multiple variables, but if the right hand side of the assignment is the result of a function call, prefer to use multiple `var` declarations.
 When using developers tools this eases stepping into the function for debugging.

     ```javascript
     // bad